-- Differentiation - Derivatives of trigonometric and inverse trigonometric functions. - Derivatives of exponential functions. - Derivatives of logarithmic functions. - Derivatives of implicit functions and chain rule. - Derivatives of Parametric functions. - Differentiation of a function with respect to another function e.g. differentiation of $sinx^3$ with respect to x^3 . - Logarithmic Differentiation Finding dy/dx when $y = x^{x^x}$. - Successive differentiation up to 2nd order.
+- Concept of continuity and differentiability of |x|, [x], etc. - Derivatives of trigonometric functions. - Derivatives of exponential functions. - Derivatives of logarithmic functions. - Derivatives of inverse trigonometric functions differentiation by means of substitution. - Derivatives of implicit functions and chain rule. - Derivatives of Parametric functions. - Differentiation of a function with respect to another function e.g. differentiation of sinx with respect to x. - Logarithmic Differentiation Finding dy/dx when $y = x^{x^{x'}}$ . - Successive differentiation up to 2nd order.